adityasolanki205/Face-recognition-using-flask/README.md

 # Facial Recognition

 This is a Facial Recognition application developed for **learning and implementation purpose only**.
-In this repository a model has been trained to detect and recognise faces of six individuals namely Aditya Solanki(Author), Ben Afflek, Madonna, Elton John, Jerry Seinfled, Mindy Kaling.
-The complete process is divided into 3 parts:
+In this repository we will just implement this application using Flask Architecture to run it on Google Cloud.
+The complete process to Train and test is present [here](https://github.com/adityasolanki205/Face-Recognition)

-1. **Face Detection in a Photograph**
+This model is trained to detect and recognise faces of six individuals namely Aditya Solanki(Author), Ben Affleck, Madonna, Elton John, Jerry Seinfled, Mindy Kaling.
+Here complete process is divided into 2 parts:

-2. **Implementation of FaceNet model on the extracted face**
+1. **Setting up the Application on Google Cloud**
-3. **Implementation of Linear Support Vector Machine to recognise the face**
+2. **Implementation of model to recognise the faces**

 ![](expected.gif)